 The CasSys window (Figure 12.5) displays the content of the CasSys directory of the current language.
-It allows you to choose the cascade file to be applied on the text.
-When this list is chosen, you can click on the "Launch" button to apply the cascade.
+You choose the cascade file to be applied on the text.
+Then, you click on the "Launch" button to apply the cascade.
+The file with the list of transducers is displayed only if it has .csc extension.

 Cassys r d.
 X

-Look in: Cassys
+Look i n: Cassys 💌 🗟 🛱 🛱 🛱 🛱

-Share New
+📑 Share New

-🗂 src Edit
+src asEN5_Quaero_correctionAmount.csc Eun

-nouveauCasEN5_Quaero_correctionAmount.csc

-nouveauCasEN5_Quaero_poids.csc
+nouveauCa asEN5_Quaero_poids.csc

 Launch

 Import

-File Name: Export
+File N ame: Export

-Files of Type: CaSCade configuration File
+Files of Type : CaSCade configuration File